bbgdzxng1/interlace-detection-test-patterns/README.md

 > Error in Track ID 1 'vide' Omitting a track that encountered an error during atom parsing.
 ```

-But FFmpeg can write mpeg2video & ac3 to an MOV, which is compatible...
+But, FFmpeg can write mpeg2video & ac3 to a mov, which is compatible with Apple Quicktime Player / Apple avmediainfo...

 ```
 $ ffmpeg -f lavfi -i "testsrc2=size=ntsc:rate=ntsc[out]" -c:v mpeg2video -t 30 ./test.mov -y